joey-qytyku/OS-90-fixed/docs/dosvm.md

+# Virtual 8086 Mode Subsystem

+## ScEnterV86

+This function will enter V86 directly from a C caller.
+The specified context is loaded and entered.
+The only way out is an IRQ or a exception.

+EnterV86 will save registers that cdecl expects to be callee saved and destroys the other ones.
+TSS.ESP0 is set to the current stack pointer.
+When an interrupt/exception takes place, EnterV86 will continue where it left off.

 # 16-bit tasks versus Kernel Interrupt Calls

 The kernel can call interrupt requests and INTx vectors using special functions.
 The kernel does not do this for 16-bit tasks.
 A task running in V86 mode does not require any function to enter.
 Loading the context is sufficient, which includes the EFLAGS register with the VM bit on.
 This distinction is important.